About This Journal

 The AILJ is an academic collaboration among students, faculty, and practitioners.
 The AILJ is designed to fill a critical gap in the amount of current scholarship available to those interested in the rapidly developing field of Indian law.
 The AILJ strives to publish articles by an array of legal professionals, including law students, professors, judges, and practitioners.
 All article submissions are subjected to a thorough editorial process, which is designed to strengthen substance and tone.

-The AILJ is a student run journal, which consists of about fifteen 2L, 3L, and 4L Editors annually.
+The AILJ is a student run journal, which consists of about twenty-five 2L, 3L, and 4L Editors annually.
 The Editors hold positions on the AILJ’s Executive Board, the Editorial Board, and Committees.
 Although the AILJ collaborates with dedicated and invested parties, ultimately the AILJ’s Editors make all the editorial and organizational decisions.
 Thus, student editors take a rewarding role that helps to shape legal scholarship and discourse.
 The AILJ also has support from Faculty Advisors, Law Librarians, External Advisors, and the general community at Seattle University School of Law.

 The primary purpose of the AILJ is to publish original legal scholarship within the realm of American Indian Law.
 Indian law concerns a wide range of legal issues, including without limitation constitutional, tax, property, contracts, gaming, intellectual property, and environmental law.
 Consequently, the American Indian Law Journal (AILJ) provides students with a practical and marketable skill set while exemplifying Seattle University School of Law's commitment to social justice.